HLA-DQ2 and HLA-DQ8: What Your Celiac Disease Genes Mean

 Non-celiac gluten sensitivity (NCGS) is a different condition.
 People with NCGS experience symptoms when eating gluten but do not have the autoimmune intestinal damage that defines celiac disease.
 Crucially, NCGS has no known genetic marker.
 HLA-DQ2/DQ8 testing is specifically for celiac disease — it tells you nothing about gluten sensitivity.

-If you test negative for both HLA-DQ2 and HLA-DQ8, celiac is essentially ruled out.
-But you could still have NCGS, which is diagnosed clinically (by symptom response to gluten elimination and reintroduction) rather than genetically.
+If clinical HLA typing is negative for both HLA-DQ2 and HLA-DQ8, celiac is essentially ruled out.
+A negative consumer tag-SNP screening result (like the one described above) is reassuring but should not, by itself, be treated with the same certainty.
+Either way, you could still have NCGS, which is diagnosed clinically (by symptom response to gluten elimination and reintroduction) rather than genetically.
 For more: celiac vs. gluten sensitivity and should I go gluten-free?

 When HLA Testing Is Most Useful